cybercongress/cybercongress/blog/releases/gol-rules/game-of-links.tex.md

 Where $\gamma$ is Euler–Mascheroni constant =0.57721..., $\epsilon_{i}\sim\frac{1}{2i}$ .

 > Notice!
 Only retrievable CIDs take part in the Game.
 We assume Agents should also be content providers and responsible for content availability.
 Please make sure that your content is pinned and responding.
+Otherwise, the unreachable CIDs will be excluded and rewards will be distributed between `1000 - N` CIDs, where N is the number of unreachable CIDs.

 ## The bandwidth load of every participant